HIV 13 – Prevention of mother-to-child transmission (PMTCT)

 Back to top

 PMTCT stands for the Prevention of Mother-To-Child Transmission.
 It refers to the prevention of HIV passing from the mother to her baby.
-The most important way to prevent transmission is to take antiretrovirals (ARVs) properly, to ensure that your HIV is under control and your viral load is undetectable.
+The most important way to prevent transmission is for you to take antiretrovirals (ARVs) properly, to ensure that your HIV is under control and your viral load is undetectable.

 Before ARVs were available, the risk of passing HIV on to your baby was as high as 15 to 45%.
 Now, if you take your ARVs correctly, and well, throughout pregnancy and breastfeeding, the risk is virtually eliminated.2